fingerprintjs/fingerprintjs-pro-gtm/contributing.md

 On every push to the main branch, the [release](.github/workflows/release.yml) workflow executes to find new changesets and create or update a changesets-managed release PR.
 When that PR is merged, the [release](.github/workflows/release.yml) workflow will publish the package to NPM.
 The workflow must be approved by one of the maintainers, first.

-# Contributing to Fingerprint Pro Google Tag Manager template
+# Contributing to Fingerprint Google Tag Manager template

 ### Working with the GTM template